Renault Captur review

 The Renault Captur is certainly a distinctive compact SUV, with its rounded shape displaying a number of striking styling cues.
 Up front, the Captur features a large Renault badge, the narrow Renault 'bow-tie' grille and a pair of smart headlights - these all come together to give the Captur the rakish look of a slightly taller and beefier Clio.

 The SUV-inspired touches such as the chunky rubbing strips on the doors and bumpers also suit the Renault Captur well, but what really makes the Renault Captur stand out is its broad range of personalisation options.

 Renault fits the Expression model with grey gloss interior trim, which is mounted on and around the centre console, speaker and air vents.
-The Expression + gets the same, but it features a chrome exterior pack, which sees a chrome gloss strip fitted to the front grille, fog light surrounds, side sill protectors and boot lid.
+The Expression+ gets the same, but it features a chrome exterior pack, which sees a chrome strip fitted to the front grille, fog light surrounds, side sill protectors and boot lid.

-The Renault Captur Dynamique MediaNav builds on the features found on the Expression and Expression + models, but it has chrome gloss trim, and a seven-inch touchscreen.
+The Renault Captur Dynamique MediaNav builds on the features found on the Expression and Expression + models, but it has chrome trim and a seven-inch touchscreen.
 This features a clear display, but navigating through the various menus takes a little getting used to.

 On the Dynamique S MediaNav models, Renault offers buyers the chance to choose their Captur's 17-inch alloy wheels with standard silver, black or orange inserts.
 Other bold styling moves include Renault painting the roof and door-mirrors in a contrasting colour to the body.